Chinese New Year 2021: Date, CNY Calendar, Animal

 © KarmaWeather by Konbi - All rights reserved

-Below, find out the holiday and festival dates for Chinese New Year 2021 in China, Hong Kong, Singapore, Vietnam, Thailand, Taiwan, Malaysia and the Philippines.
-Further down this page you will find the official Chinese New Year's dates from 2017, 2018, 2019, 2020, 2021, 2022 until 2045, with their corresponding animal and element.
-Finally, you can read China's New Year calendar for 2021 which highlights important holidays and festivals in Asia during the Year of the Ox 2021.
+Below, find out the holiday and festival dates for Chinese New Year 2024 in China, Hong Kong, Singapore, Vietnam, Thailand, Taiwan, Malaysia and the Philippines.
+Further down this page you will find the official Chinese New Year's dates from 2017 until 2045, with their corresponding animal and element.
+Finally, you can read China's New Year calendar for 2024 which highlights important holidays and festivals in Asia during the Year of the Dragon 2024.

-Lunar New Year 2021, which marks the beginning of the Year of the Metal Ox, follows the ending of the Year of the Metal Rat 2020.
-The Ox (Buffalo) is the Chinese New Year 2021 animal.
-His energy is going to be prevalent during the year, along with Yin Metal, Chinese New Year 2021 element.
+Lunar New Year 2024, which marks the beginning of the Year of the Wood Dragon, follows the ending of the Year of the Water Rabbit 2023.
+The Dragon is the Chinese New Year 2024 animal.
+His energy is going to be prevalent during the year, along with Yang Wood, Chinese New Year 2024's element.

-February 12, 2021 is the first day of the Chinese New Year calendar for 2021, as well as the first day of the Month of the Metal Tiger.
-This date also marks the end of the Year of the Metal Rat and the end of the Month of the Earth Ox.
+February 10, 2024 is the first day of the Chinese New Year calendar for 2024, as well as the first day of the Month of the Fire Tiger.
+This date also marks the end of the Year of the Water Rabbit and the end of the Month of the Wood Ox.

 The lunisolar calendar being based on the moon cycles, the Chinese New Year date is never the same and changes every year.
 However, the Lunar New Year date range is always between January and February.
 Likewise, the duration of Chinese New Year celebrations is not fixed on the Gregorian calendar.
-In 2021, which is the Year of the Ox, Chinese New Year is officially celebrated in China from New Year's Eve, on February 11 until the 6th day of the first lunar month, on February 17.
+In 2024, which is the Year of the Dragon, Chinese New Year is officially celebrated in China from New Year's Eve, on February 9th, 2024, until the 6th day of the first lunar month, on February 15th, 2024.

 Country | Starting day | Duration (days) | Holiday | |